mjfwebb/require-options-object/README.md

 - Functions with three or fewer parameters are not affected.
 - Standard callbacks (e.g., `replaceAll(x => x.toUpperCase())`) are ignored.
 - The rule auto-fixes by converting parameters to a destructured options object.
+- If none of the original parameters had a type annotation, the generated destructured parameter will not have a type annotation either.
+- Functions with rest parameters (e.g., `...rest`) are not affected.
+- Functions with destructured parameters as the first parameter are not auto-fixed.

 ## License